 Table singing on Shabbat and festivals is an important thread in the fabric of Jewish family life, and a great way of engendering community identity in one's children.
 So this is perhaps the most important part of the site!
 It contains both bona fide S&P table hymns, and general table hymns which I have adapted to S&P melodies for use at home.

 For a more detailed treatment of table songs from a variety of different sources (not just S&P), visit my separate site Jewish Table Singing.
+This page is limited to table songs with authentic S&P credentials.

 The S&P sing the end of Birkat Hamazon as a hymn, usually with this traditional melody.
 For a variety of additional tunes, and the text, see the Naar Hayiti page.